 One of the members in a mastermind group I lead is an IP attorney.
 She is also a former competitive cellist.
 One of the niche markets she serves is the creative community.
 Musicians, artists and other creatives instantly bond with her because of her past experience as a trained musician herself.
 Although her market has access to a dozen other IP attorneys she is the clear stand out because of her past experience helps her understand the unique needs of their creative businesses.

 You want to put yourself in the shoes of your own customers.
 Imagine them trying to compare and choose between you and five of your competitors.
 Take a look at what others are offering.
 (You’ll be surprised some of your competitors aren’t making any offers!)
 By you making a unique offer you are helping your business stand out among your competition.
 A memorable unique offer I came across was of a CPA – 100% refund tax guys.
 Clients receive 100% refund on their tax preparation when they refer 4 new clients to the firm.
 Once you’ve developed a list of what makes you stand out among the competition you want to articulate that message into short sound bytes that you can use as headlines and sub headlines on your website, print brochures and business cards.
 For specific tips and tricks to helping you get the click from Google search results, check out this related post on “How to Get More Clicks.”

 6. Get Published in a Magazine

 Whatever your industry, find a magazine that caters to your businesses niche.
 For instance, Lawyers have Super Lawyers.
-Realtors have Super Agents.
 These magazines already have a built in audience that you can cater to.
-Contact them and ask about advertising or having an article written about your business.
+Contact a niche magazine and ask about advertising or having an article written about your business.